 While many different algae forms can create pond scum, the three most common types are collectively referred to as filamentous green algae.
 They are:

-Another common pond scum outside filamentous algae varieties is cyanobacteria or blue-green algae.
+Another common variety outside filamentous algae is cyanobacteria or blue-green algae.
 While it is more related to bacteria than algae, cyanobacteria can look like algae to the naked eye.
 Its appearance is like foam or scummy slime that creates a mat on top of the water.
 It tends to range in color from green and blue to brown and red.

 Unlike small aquatic plants, pond scum does not grow roots, stems, or leaves.
 It can survive by attaching itself to solid objects like plants and rocks, or it may free-float without an anchor.